ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

 The goal of these sample cases is to provide the UFS community with datasets that they can modify and run to see if their changes can improve the forecast and/or reduce the model biases.
 Each case covers an interesting weather event.
 The case that was added with the v2.1.0 release was a severe weather event over Indianapolis on June 15-16, 2019.
 In the future, additional sample cases will be provided.

 Each sample case contains model output from a control run; this output includes ``postprd`` (post-processed) and ``metprd`` (MET verification-processed) directories.
-Under the ``postprd`` directory, users will find the :term:`UPP` output of the model run along with plots for several forecast variables.
+Under the ``postprd`` directory, users will find the :term:`UPP` output of the model run along with plots for several forecast variables (when plotting tasks are run).
 These can be used for a visual/qualitative comparison of forecasts.
 The ``metprd`` directory contains METplus verification statistics files, which can be used for a quantitative comparison of forecast outputs.

 Prerequisites
 ================

 This chapter assumes that users have already (1) built the SRW App v2.1.0 successfully and (2) installed MET and METplus on their system.

 For instructions on how to build the v2.1.0 release of the SRW App, see the v2.1.0 release documentation on :ref:`Building the SRW App <srw_v2.1.0:DownloadSRWApp>`.
 The release code is used to provide a consistent point of comparison; the ``develop`` branch code is constantly receiving updates, which makes it unsuited to this purpose.
-Users will have an easier time if they run through the out-of-the-box case described in :numref:`Chapter %s <RunSRW>` before attempting to run any verification sample cases, but doing so is optional.
+Users will have an easier time if they run through the out-of-the-box case described in the v2.1.0 release documentation on :ref:`Running the SRW App <srw_v2.1.0:RunSRW>` before attempting to run any verification sample cases, but doing so is optional.

 For information on MET and METplus, see :numref:`Section %s <MetplusComponent>`, which contains information on METplus, links to a list of existing MET/METplus builds on `Level 1 & 2 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems, and links to installation instructions and documentation for users on other systems.